hackettjoe/Amazon-AWS-SAP-C01/README.md

 - The HSMs that generate and store key material must be certified at FIPS 140-2 Level 3.

 #### Parameter Store
+AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
+You can store data such as passwords, database strings, Amazon Machine Image (AMI) IDs, and license codes as parameter values.
+- Reference AWS Secrets Manager secrets by using Parameter Store parameters
+- Use Parameter Store parameters with other Systems Manager capabilities and AWS services to retrieve secrets and configuration data from a central store

+Parameter Store can integrate with the following:
+- AWS Key Management Service (AWS KMS)
+- Amazon Simple Notification Service (Amazon SNS)
+- Amazon CloudWatch
+- AWS CloudTrail
+- AWS Secrets Manager (can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters)

+Do not store sensitive data in a String or StringList parameter.
+For all sensitive data that must remain encrypted, use only the SecureString parameter type.

+SecureString
+The SecureString parameter type can be used for textual data that you want to encrypt, such as passwords, application secrets, confidential configuration data, or any other types of data you need to protect.
+SecureString data is encrypted and decrypted using a AWS Key Management Service (KMS) key.
+You can use either a default KMS key provided by AWS or create and use your own customer master key (CMK).
+Use cases for using SecureString:
+    - You want to use data/parameters across AWS services without exposing the values as plain text in commands, functions, agent logs, or AWS CloudTrail logs.
+    - You want to control who has access to sensitive data.
+    - You want to be able to audit when sensitive data is accessed (AWS CloudTrail).
+    - You want to encrypt your sensitive data and you want to bring your own encryption keys to manage access.

 #### Secrets Manager